 Personal appearance is important for Volunteers representing the Peace Corps and Dominican partner agencies, particularly the Dominican Ministry of Education.
 Dominicans consider personal appearance to be an important indicator about a person, and a PCV’s appearance will influence his/her relationship with the community.
 Volunteers are expected to dress to Dominican standards for teachers.

 Black/African American Volunteers may face unique challenges serving in the Dominican Republic.
 The Dominican Republic has a large Haitian immigrant population and is currently experiencing changes in citizenship laws.
 Black/African American PCVs are sometimes mistaken for Haitians, which can cause some uncomfortable situations, such as having their citizenship questioned.
 Despite these challenges, Volunteers of diverse racial backgrounds have served successfully in the Dominican Republic.
 Peace Corps’ pre-service training will address related concerns to prepare you for service and Peace Corps staff and fellow Volunteers provide a network of support.

 Learn more about the Volunteer experience in Dominican Republic: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 Medical Considerations in Dominican Republic

-- Dominican Rep. may not be able to support Volunteers with the following medical conditions: Requiring a Board Certified Psychiatrist for psychotropic medications support.
+- Dominican Rep. may not be able to support Volunteers with the following medical conditions: requiring a psychiatrist for psychotropic medications support; ongoing counseling.